PaulTrust100/Web-Programming-Project/README.md

 <p>Everyone has a responsibility and something to contribute to reduces the worsening effects of climate changes and to contribute to achieving the SDG targets.
 As a computer science student who has finised a course on web programming, we would like you to design a web application that contributes to the bigger goal of climate actions by solving one of the related causes of climate changes.
 </p>
+<h2> Objectives </h2>
 <h2> Logistical Requirements </h2>
 <ul>
-  <li> You may decide to work as an individual on this project or in a group of not more than 3 students  </li>
+  <li> This is a group project and cannot be individually unless in specific circumstances explained to the instructor </li>
   <li>The project must not be done in groups of 2 to 3 members</li>
   <li> We shall have two deadlines for this project </li>
   <ul>